How Do I Know if My Phone’s Charger Port is Damaged?

 If you have an older phone, charging issues may arise as your battery ages and loses its ability to charge fully.

 Our knowledgeable team here at the Techout can help diagnose and solve numerous issues your device experiences, including broken charger ports.
-Select your model and book a repair today to get your phone back in working order!
+Select your model and book phone repair at The Techout in Barnstaple and get your phone back in working order!

-We also stock a range of excellent refurbished phones at affordable prices if the worst happens and your device is beyond repair.
+Here at The Techout we stock a range of excellent refurbished phones in Barnstaple at affordable prices if the worst happens and your device is beyond repair.